SamAdams1/VirtualPetOOP/README.md

 5. **Monitoring Pet Stats**: Keep an eye on the pet's health, hunger, cleanliness, energy, and mood bars displayed on the screen.
 Ensure that these bars stay within healthy ranges by taking appropriate actions in each room.

 6. **Dealing with Random Events**: Occasionally, random events may occur, such as the pet running away or losing its toy.
-Handle these events by following the on-screen instructions and taking appropriate actions.
+Handle these events by following the on-screen instructions.

 7. **Saving Progress**: The game automatically saves progress when exiting.
 Players can continue their game from where they left off the next time they launch the game.